 This 3rd figure highlights stops and murders along Broadway Street, one of the oldest North-South thoroughfares in Manhattan, New York City.
-The figure is primarily meant to inspire discussion about questions such as how policing activity responds to violent crime differently in different neighborhoods and to further illustrate how each of the three figures shown here is created using a dynamic, visualization environment I have developed and call the Interaction Geography Slicer (IGS), which provides new ways to view, interact with and study large scale data sets over space and time.
+The figure is primarily meant to inspire discussion about questions such as how policing activity responds to violent crime differently in different neighborhoods and to further illustrate how each of the three figures shown here is created using a dynamic, visualization environment developed through this work that I call the Interaction Geography Slicer (IGS).
+The IGS provides new ways to view, interact with and study large scale data sets over space and time.

 This ongoing project is made possible by the National Science Foundation & Vanderbilt University's Space, Learning & Mobility Lab.